-- 147. Banks are required to estimate default and impairment flows for sovereign positions recorded at amortised cost according to the macroeconomic baseline and adverse scenarios.
+146. Banks are required to estimate default and impairment flows for sovereign positions recorded at amortised cost according to the macroeconomic baseline and adverse scenarios.
 This in particular covers only sovereign positions whose exposure (Exp) is reported under the categories 'central governments' for IRB portfolios, as well as 'central governments' and 'regional governments or local authorities' for STA portfolios.
 For exposures to central banks zero loss rates are to be applied under the baseline and adverse scenarios.
-Fair value positions (i.e. FVOCI and FVPL) will be subject to the market risk approach. - 148.
-In order to compute these provisions, banks will be provided with a set of stressed TR, LGD and LR parameters developed by the ECB for a selection of countries.
-The application of these parameters is mandatory for all banks and for all countries regardless of whether a country has to be reported separately according to paragraph 99.
-For the estimation of provisions on sovereign exposures for countries where the ECB does not provide stressed credit risk parameters, banks are required to estimate their own parameters with an adequate degree of conservatism.
+Fair value positions (i.e. FVOCI and FVPL) will be subject to the market risk approach.

+147. In order to compute these provisions, banks will be provided with a set of stressed TR, LGD and LR parameters developed by the ECB for a selection of countries.
+The application of these parameters is mandatory for all banks and for all countries regardless of whether a country has to be reported separately according to paragraph 98.
+For the estimation of provisions on sovereign exposures for countries where the ECB does not provide stressed credit risk parameters, banks are required to estimate their own parameters with an adequate degree of conservatism and following the hierarchy of approaches described in Section 2.4.2.